 No. However, it’s important to make sure your information is up-to-date in your FSRA Account before you proceed with the AIR.

-You will need to report the business activities of the new entity for the combined business activities.
+You will need to report the business activities of the new entity as the combined business activities.

 Technical Support and Troubleshooting FAQ